We share some reassurance messages which you might find useful when talking to clients about the impact of market volatility on their investments.

 Market volatility is unnerving - even the most confident investors can be unsettled by it.

-Continued uncertainty around Brexit, along with other factors such as concerns over the future strength of the Chinese economy and issues in the US, are likely to contribute to more volatility in the short to medium term.
+Ongoing concerns about the impact of the coronavirus on the global economy are likely to contribute to more volatility in the short to medium term.
 So we've been setting expectations with our customers about the potential impact of this volatility on their investments.
 These include core messages around investing for the long term and market volatility being a normal function of a healthy market.

 Here we share some reassurance messages which you may find useful for client conversations.
 It's also an opportunity for you to remind clients about what you're doing to help mitigate the impact of volatility on their portfolios, and demonstrate the value of your advice.